Best Forensic Accounting Degree Programs

 Career Outcomes Potential careers include forensic accountant, fraud examiner, fraud investigator, auditor, financial security and risk management specialist Potential careers include account manager, financial planner, financial advisor, budget analyst, accountant

 Specific coursework for forensic accounting degrees varies.
-Core classes emphasize the fundamentals of forensic accounting, while electives explore aspects of the field that interest you the most.
+Core classes emphasize the fundamentals of forensic accounting, while electives explore more niche aspects of the field.

 • Foundations of Auditing and Assurance Services: Designed to introduce objectives, stages, and outcomes associated with auditing financial statements, this class trains learners to apply auditing standards and regulations.
 Foundations of auditing and assurance services coursework explores internal and external auditing.
 Additional topics include auditing evidence, risk, and ethics.